-In summary, early research is showing a lower risk of Alzheimer's disease and slower loss of brain function over time in those closely following the MIND diet.
+In summary, early research is showing a lower risk of Alzheimer's disease and slower loss of brain function over time in those closely following the MIND Diet.
 However, more research is needed to understand the diet's effects.
+Currently there is an ongoing five-year clinical trial that will be completed in 2021, funded by the National Institute on Aging, evaluating the impact of the MIND diet on 600 seniors.

-Although the MIND diet - in conjunction with other healthy habits like exercising regularly, not smoking, and getting adequate sleep - may have an effect on cognition, many other factors impact the development of Alzheimer's disease and presently, there is no cure for it.
+Although the MIND diet - in conjunction with other healthy habits like regular exercise, not smoking and getting adequate sleep - may have an effect on cognition, many other factors impact the development of Alzheimer's disease and presently, there is no cure for it.